projectshift/shift-media/README.md

 Go to your AWS Management Console and Select "Identity & Access Management" and create a user.
 This will generate security credentials that you can download.
 Make note of this as it will be required to configure media storage.

 We are now gonna configure S3 access permissions for the user, but before we do, you might want to consider creating a group and assigning permissions to the group, rather than specific user.
-The benefit of this is permissions reuse - you can later on add and remove users to/from group and not worry about configuring each one user individually.
-If you decided to use a group - go ahead and create one and then add user to it.
+The benefit of this is permissions reuse - you can later add and remove users to/from this group and not worry about configuring each one user individually.
+If you decided to use a group - go ahead and create one and then add the user to it.

 Now go to the user or group you created and attach an inline policy: